jaylevitt/gibak/README.txt

                      # with  find-git-files  or  gibak ls-new-files
  $ gibak commit      # the first commit will be fairly slow, but the following
                      # ones will be very fast
-                     # it takes half an hour to import 2GB worth of data
-                     # (200000 files)

 .... later ....